-Deborah Shannon Trudeau, age 67, is a corporate director.
+Deborah Shannon Trudeau, age 68, was elected to the Company's Board of Directors on September 22, 2022.
+Ms. Trudeau's term as a director of Birks Group expires in 2024.
+She is a corporate director.
 Since 1987, she has been a member of the Advisory Board of Trudeau Corporation, a Canadian family-owned company founded in 1889 that distributes high-end European crystal and glassware products and is a global leader in the design, creation, marketing and distribution of its own Trudeau-branded lifestyle kitchenware and tableware products.
 From 1987 until 2018, Ms. Trudeau was Senior Vice-President, International Business and Licensing of Trudeau Corporation overseeing its growth and market expansion.
-In addition, since 2017, Ms. Trudeau has been Vice-Chair of the Board of Royal Canadian Mint, a for-profit crown corporation and a producer of circulation coins for Canada and other countries and of numismatic coins and gold and silver bullion.
+In addition, from 2017 to 2023, Ms. Trudeau has been Vice-Chair of the Board of Royal Canadian Mint, a for-profit crown corporation and a producer of circulation coins for Canada and other countries and of numismatic coins and gold and silver bullion.
 She has been and currently is a director of a number of other private companies, non-profit organizations as well as public company corporate boards including Crescita Therapeutics Inc.

 Joseph F.X.
-Zahra, age 67, was appointed to the Company's Board of Directors on November 9, 2016.
-Mr. Zahra's term as a director of Birks Group expires in 2023.
+Zahra, age 68, was appointed to the Company's Board of Directors on November 9, 2016.
+Mr. Zahra's term as a director of Birks Group expires in 2024.
 Mr. Zahra is a founding partner and director of SurgeAdvisory Limited, an advisory firm which focuses on strategy and transformation management, succession planning and boardroom coaching operating in Malta, since January 1, 2017.
 Prior thereto, he was a founding partner and managing director of MISCO, an independent consulting group operating in Malta, Cyprus and Italy from 1983 to 2016.
 Mr. Zahra also serves as director of several private, publicly-listed and regulated companies operating in the following industries: financial services (insurance and investment services), oil services, transportation, retail and hospitality.
-Mr. Zahra is also chairman of the board of directors of Vodafone Holdings and chairman of the audit committee of CPHCL Ltd., and member of the audit committee of United Finance plc and of Vodafone Insurance Ltd. He also serves as chairman of the investment committee of Pendergardens

-Developments plc and is a member of the investment committee of Chasophie Group Limited and the underwriting committee of Vodafone Insurance Ltd. Mr. Zahra was director of the Central Bank of Malta from 1992 to 1996 and served as executive chairman of Bank of Valletta Plc from 1998 to 2004, Maltacom Plc in 2003 and Middlesea Insurance Plc from 2010 to 2012.
+Mr. Zahra is also chairman of the board of directors of Vodafone Holdings and chairman of the audit committee of CPHCL Ltd., and member of the audit committee of United Finance plc and of Vodafone Insurance Ltd. He also serves as chairman of the investment committee of Pendergardens Developments plc and is a member of the investment committee of Chasophie Group Limited and the underwriting committee of Vodafone Insurance Ltd. Mr. Zahra was director of the Central Bank of Malta from 1992 to 1996 and served as executive chairman of Bank of Valletta Plc from 1998 to 2004, Maltacom Plc in 2003 and Middlesea Insurance Plc from 2010 to 2012.
 Mr. Zahra was appointed as one of the five international auditors at the Prefettura per gli Affari Economici of the Holy See from 2010 to 2014 and was the president of the economic and administrative reform commission (COSEA) from 2013 to 2014 as well as Vice Coordinator of the Council for the Economy of the Holy See from 2014 to 2020.